telekom/controlplane-mono/README.md

 ## About

-As Part of Open Telecom Integration Platform, the Control Plane is the central management layer that governs the operation of your Kubernetes cluster.
+As Part of Open TeleKom Integration Platform, the Control Plane is the central management layer that governs the operation of your Kubernetes cluster.
 It maintains the desired state of the system, manages workloads, and provides interfaces for user interaction and automation.

-The Rover Control Plane components run on one or more nodes in the cluster and coordinate all cluster activities, including scheduling, monitoring, and responding to events.
+The Control Plane components run on one or more nodes in the cluster and coordinate all cluster activities, including scheduling, monitoring, and responding to events.

 ## Features

 The Open Telekom Integration Platform Control Plane supports the whole API lifecycle and allows seamless, cloud-independent integration of services.
 Further, it enables a fine-grained and vigilant API access control.
 The communication is secure by design, utilizing OAuth 2.0 and an integrated permission management.

-Key features of The Rover Control Plane include:
+Key features of the Control Plane include:

 <details>